| Badger Tunnels

 accordingly; and small wildlife installed to cross the ditches in

+safety.
 As in the case of tunnels, badger-proof fencing

 should direct badgers towards the culverts.
 Suitable planting